cs1302uga/cs1302-tutorials/adt-and-links/adt-and-links.md

 which one would be more efficient for the application at hand.
 You can think of an ADT as a well-commented interface describing the operations that an implementing class must contain.

-### An Analagy
+### An Analogy

-**Consider a vending machine description as a physical analagy for an ADT.** From the outside perspective, users of a vending machine are only concerned with whether or not a machine _can_ vend.
+**Consider a vending machine description as a physical analogy for an ADT.** From the outside perspective, users of a vending machine are only concerned with whether or not a machine _can_ vend.
 They do necessarily care _how_ a machine vends.
 An operation for a vending machine might be described by the following method: